HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 Log in to the management platform page, select"Configuration"->"Database User Management", select Root User, and click"Edit"button.
 Jump to"Edit user privilege"page, and tick the created LogicDB"test"from the drop-down box, click"Save", and the privilege is successfully granted.

-Note:
+> !Note
+>

-After the management platform is installed, the system creates a platform user named root (password is root) by default.
+> After the management platform is installed, the system creates a platform user named root (password is root) by default.

 ![](assets/standard/image9.png)